mikeladderbush/BJJSite/README.md

 - **Java & Spring Frameworks:** Powering the backend with robust and scalable solutions for data management, business logic, and security.
 - **Angular:** Creating a dynamic, responsive, and user-friendly frontend for both the public website and admin UI.
 - **PostgreSQL:** Secure and reliable relational database management system for storing and managing all website data.
-- **Salesforce:** Integrating with Salesforce for CRM capabilities, allowing the school to efficiently manage student information, communications, and payment processing.
 - **HTML/CSS/TypeScript:** Building a clean and responsive design that is easy to navigate and visually appealing.

 Getting Started